MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -ShadowHeartbeatRetryCount
-!!!
-Exchange Server 2010

-The ShadowHeartbeatRetryCount parameter specifies the number of time-outs a server waits before deciding that a primary server has failed and assumes ownership of shadow messages in the shadow queue for the primary server that's unreachable.

-The default value is 3 in Exchange 2010 RTM.
-The default value is 12 in Exchange 2010 SP1 or later.

-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-This parameter isn't used by Microsoft Exchange Server 2013.
-It's only used by Microsoft Exchange 2010 servers in a coexistence environment.

-The ShadowHeartbeatRetryCount parameter specifies the number of time-outs a server waits before deciding that a primary server has failed and assumes ownership of shadow messages in the shadow queue for the primary server that's unreachable.
-Valid input for this parameter is an integer between 1 and 15.
-The default value is 12.

-This parameter is replaced by the ShadowResubmitTimeSpan parameter.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 This parameter isn't used by Microsoft Exchange Server 2016.
 It's only used by Microsoft Exchange 2010 servers in a coexistence environment.